Best 5.56 AMMO For Sale

 Winchester 5.56 NATO M855 62gr FMJ LC 20-round box

-The box contains the same M855 rounds with the same specifications as the mentioned Winchester’s 62-grain ammo, except that the box contains 1000 rounds.
-Extensive training at the range with a 1000-round box of Winchester’s 5.56 ammo will save you about 0.20 dollars per round.
+The box contains the same M855 rounds with the same specifications as the mentioned Winchester’s 62-grain ammo, except that the box contains 200 rounds.

 Hornady Black 5.56 NATO 62gr FMJ 20-round box